HPV and cancer

 Normally, HPV infections start in the deepest layers of the skin.
 During an infection, HPV causes skin cells to divide more than usual.
 New virus particles are then made inside these cells.

-This fast skin growth can cause warts to develop, but often it doesn’t cause any symptoms at all.
+This fast skin growth can cause warts, including genital warts, to develop, but often it doesn’t cause any symptoms at all.
 The types of HPV that cause warts are not the same types that cause cancer.

 In some people with persistent ‘high-risk’ HPV infections, the virus damages the cells' DNA and causes cells to start dividing and growing out of control.
 This can lead to cancer.